 Electric generators can be used to ensure properly functioning floodlighting and electricity for the fans.
-Without lighting and power, the players can’t see, the fans can’t enjoy, and there certainly won’t be any hotdogs for sale.
+Without lighting and power, the players can’t see, the fans can’t enjoy, and they’re certainly won’t be any hotdogs for sale.

 Generator Maintenance and Tips

-Generators are not cheap.
+Standby Generator is not cheap.
 There aren’t like other tools that you can go out and replace the day it breaks or stops working.
 With an investment like this, it’s important to properly maintain your machine so you can get the most possible years of use out of it.